laws-africa/indigo-search-psql/README.md

 If more than one expression of a particular work matches the search, then only the most recent matching expression is returned.

+## Development

+1. Clone this repo
+2. Setup and activate a python3 virtualenv
+3. Install dependencies: `pip install -e .`

+### Running tests

+Use `python runtests.py` to run tests.

 ## License and Copyright

 The project is licensed under a [GNU GPL 3 license](LICENSE).